rolling-scopes-school/tasks/tasks/react/project-management-system-EN.md

 - ❗ It is recommended to use the existing library from React ecosystem to implement the drag-n-drop functionality ❗.
 - Implement the ability to interact with the task in such a way that the user can comfortably view / change the data in the task (modal/separate route/editable fields etc.) .
 Note that 'click' can happen after MouseUp on d-n-d.
 - Implement the ability to delete a task.
 The Delete task button should be located in a convenient place for the user.
 On click: Confirmation modal -> delete.
-- At the top of the column should be displayed the title.
-When you click on it, it should convert text into input, there should be 'cancel' and 'submit' buttons to the left of input.
-After entering text in the input and clicking submit - the title of the column should be updated with the entered text.
+- At the top of the column should be Title.
+When you click on it, it should become an input, with Submit and Cancel buttons near it.
+After entering text in the input and clicking Submit - the Title of the column should change.
 - The column should have a 'delete column' button.
 Clicking on 'delete column' should open the confirmation modal, only after the user confirms the deleting - delete the column.
 - ATTENTION!
 Deleting a column removes the tasks associated with it from the BD automatically.
 - There should be a "back" button to return to the main route